Connect with us

 Can infidelity be traumatic?

-Alot of people are amazed that infidelity can lead to PTSD but it is true.
-Discovering infidelity causes an obvious trauma, the trauma that is likened to physical or emotional abuse, death of a child or parent, or other life traumatic situation.
+A lot of people are amazed that infidelity can lead to PTSD, but it is true.
+Discovering infidelity causes an obvious trauma, the trauma that is likened to physical or emotional abuse, the death of a child or parent, or other life-traumatic situations.

 Conclusion

-Infidelity is a hurtful experience and no one would want to experience such, but when it occurs you should observe necessary precautions to help you recover from the shock and get back on track.
+Infidelity is a hurtful experience, and no one would want to experience it.
+Still, when it occurs, you should take the necessary precautions to help you recover from the shock and get back on track.

 ALSO, READ How To Stop A Divorce